rm511130/PCF4CAS/README.md

 ### LAB-6: Installing the PKS Tile in Ops Manager

 K8s (Kubernetes) is an open-source platform for building platforms.
-It is a system for automating deployment, scaling, and management of containerized applications.
+It is a system for automating the deployment, scaling, and management of containerized applications.
 Pivotal Container Service (PKS) enables operators to provision, operate, and manage enterprise-grade Kubernetes clusters using BOSH and Pivotal Ops Manager.
 Neither of the two is a PaaS.

 ![](./images/k8s_and_pks.png)